-A total of 62 students completed their senior secondary education at Macarthur in 2019, with 100% of the group successfully being awarded the Higher School Certificate.
+A total of 84 students completed their senior secondary education at Macarthur in 2019, with 100% of the group successfully being awarded the Higher School Certificate.
+In addition to this, there was one Year 10 student and one Year 11 student who completed HSC Mathematics Extension 2 and Mathematics Extension 1 courses.